lassoan/SlicerTotalSegmentator/README.md

 1. Setup your GPU driver (optional)

-If you have a CUDA-capable GPU with more than 7GB RAM then a full-quality segmentation can be computed in a few minutes (instead of tens of 40-50 minutes on the CPU).
-Therefore, it is recommended to set up the correct graphics driver and CUDA.
-If CUDA-capable GPU is not available then low-resolution "fast" segmentation can be computed, which which usually takes less than one minute to complete, even when just using the CPU.
+If you have a powerful NVIDIA GPU then a full-quality segmentation can be computed in a few minutes (instead of 40-50 minutes on the CPU).
+Therefore, it is recommended to set up the correct graphics driver and CUDA version if such GPU is available.
+Currently, CUDA is not available on macOS.

+- If a CUDA-capable GPU with 7GB or more memory is available: Make sure CUDA is installed.
+[CUDA version must be one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
-Use the [CUDA version listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).

-If you have a CUDA-capable GPU with less than 7GB RAM: TotalSegmentator needs more GPU RAM, therefore, this GPU will not be usable.
-Do not install CUDA or if CUDA is already installed then after installing Slicer, a CPU-only PyTorch must be installed by running this in the Windows terminal: `"%localappdata%\NA-MIC\Slicer 5.2.1\bin\PythonSlicer.exe" -m pip install torch torchvision torchaudio --force-reinstall`
+- If a CUDA-capable GPU is available but it has less than 7GB memory: TotalSegmentator can fail due to running out of memory.
+To use the CPU for segmentation (and thus allow segmentation to complete slowly, but successfully), you can force usage of the CPU by installing a CPU-only version of pytorch in Slicer.
+Run this in the Windows terminal: `"%localappdata%\NA-MIC\Slicer 5.2.1\bin\PythonSlicer.exe" -m pip install torch torchvision torchaudio --force-reinstall` .
+The same command works on linux, as well, just use the correct `PythonSlicer` executable location.

-Currently, CUDA is not available on macOS.
+- If CUDA-capable GPU is not available then the everything still works, just takes more time.

 2. Install latest version of [3D Slicer](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer)

 3. [Install `TotalSegmentator` extension in 3D Slicer](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html#install-extensions)

 ## Tutorial